≪ Go to our review of Espresso Machines

 Bottom line: If you want espresso and frothed milk while you travel, this is the best machine out there

 The STARESSO SP-200 provides good espresso and a way to froth some milk in a package that is about the size of a 20-ounce soda bottle.
-It is also relatively easy to clean, and fialry easy to use.
-It does take some elbow grease to use the pump, but if you're road tripping or car camping and need a nice cappuccino, it's well worth the effort.
+It is also relatively easy to clean, and fairly easy to use.
+It does take some elbow grease to use the pump, and the pump tends to stick the more you use it.
 The addition of a milk frother earned the STARESSO some brownie points over the other portable model we tested, the Wacaco MiniPresso GR.
-Though the Wacaco did make slightly better espresso in our testing, we thought the milk frother made the STARESSO a better overall machine.
+Though the Wacaco did make slightly better espresso in our testing, if you want a portable cappuccino machine the STARESSO is your best bet.

 RELATED REVIEW: The Best Espresso Machines of 2018